 For more information visit https://www.eurocare.org/

-The Alcohol Advisory Group provides advice to Public Health England (PHE) on their alcohol-related harm programme.
+The Alcohol Advisory Group provides advice to the Office for Health Improvement and Disparities (OHID) on their alcohol-related harm programme.
 The advisory group brings together key parties from across the public health and preventative treatment system who have knowledge, influence and responsibility relating to reducing alcohol-related harm.
-PHE will draw on the group’s expertise in delivering its alcohol programme.
+OHID will draw on the group’s expertise in delivering its alcohol programme.

 End Alcohol Advertising in Sport